 Fees and costs will affect the value of your portfolio over time.
-Portfolio management fees are calculated as a percentage of the assets we manage for you and are billed quarterly in arrears.
-This aligns our interests with yours, since we earn more money as the value of your portfolio increases.
+Portfolio management fees are calculated as a percentage of the assets we manage for you.
+This aligns our interests with yours since we earn more money as the value of your portfolio increases.
 Our financial success is based on your financial success.
-We also assess fixed fees for advice regarding investments in private funds and special purpose vehicles.
-General consulting fees are agreed to in advance of services being provided and are usually assessed on an hourly basis.
+Our fees are billed quarterly in arrears, which means that we bill you at the end of each quarter.

 In addition to the fees that we charge, your portfolio will incur other expenses.
 The most common examples are brokerage transaction fees (such as the fee that the broker charges to buy or sell a security in your account) and the internal fees and expenses of mutual funds, exchange traded funds and private funds.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-More information is available in our Form ADV Part 2A (our "Brochure"), in Item 5, and we are happy to discuss fee arrangements in more detail with you.
+More information is available in our

+Form ADV Part 2A (our "Brochure"), in Item 5, and we are happy to discuss fee arrangements in more detail with you.
 For example, you might want to ask: